-The purpose of this course is to demonstrate to Arts and Humanities undergraduates the fundamentals of professional communication within their field.
-In this course, students will analyze a representative professional organization, in this case, M+ Museum of Visual Culture, through analysis of its mission and activities, allowing them to gain an understanding of it and ascertain its importance.
-Students are introduced to professional communication theory and practice by means of a modular course design that incorporates (i) significant communication theories and practices based on literature and (ii) actual case studies inspired by real-life professional situations.
-By engaging in communication activities for the purpose of seeking employment and dealing with a variety of challenging situations, they participate in meetings, deliver presentations, compose correspondence, and generate word documents as part of their task.
+The purpose of this course is to demonstrate to business graduates the basics of professional communication in business contexts.
+Through case studies about a representative professional organization chosen as a basis for this course (InvestHK), students gain insight into the work of the organization that illustrates its importance.
+Students are introduced to professional communication theory and practice by means of a modular course design that incorporates (i) significant communication theories and practices based on literature and (ii) actual business case studies inspired by real-life business situations.
+By engaging in communication activities for the purpose of seeking employment and dealing with a variety of challenging situations, they participate in meetings, deliver presentations, and write proposals and correspondence as part of their task.

-Aims:
+Aims